Azure/azure-docs-sdk-java/docs-ref-services/preview/resourcemanager-resources-readme.md

 ---
 title: Azure Resource Manager resources client library for Java
-description: Reference page for the Azure Resource Manager Security client library for Java - Version 1.0.0-beta.1.
+description: Reference page for the Azure Resource Manager Security client library for Java, version 2.0.0-beta.4.
+For documentation on how to use this package, see Azure Management Libraries for Java.
 keywords: Azure, java, SDK, API, azure-resourcemanager-resources, resources
 author: ramya-rao-a
 ms.author: pahallis